-Challenges identified
+5.1 Challenges identified

-These challenges have arisen from the drivers identified in the Future Skill document D1.1.3 p64 (New technologies, globalisation, maritime labour market, social transformations)
+The challenges below have arisen from the drivers identified in the D1.1.2 Current Skills and D 1.1.3 Future Skill document (New technologies, globalisation, maritime labour market, social transformations).

-From the 1.2.1 report, we have consolidated our findings to eight challenges with characteristics.
+From the 1.2.1 report, we have consolidated our findings into eight challenges with characteristics.
 We now connect these with occupational profiles on sea and land.

-1. Shortage of maritime professionals (Developing career paths)
+1. Shortage of maritime professionals (developing career paths)

-In the Current Skills analysis, seafarers' education, although complying with STCW, does not consider a variety of needs in the shipping industry that can be fulfilled through higher education such as, BSc & MSc programmes.
-Future analysis confirms there will be a strong need at sea or in corresponding roles to seagoing for seafarers educated beyond STCW in leadership, communications, culture and diverse technologies, including green, sustainable, and digital.
+In the Current Skills analysis, seafarers' education, although complying with STCW, does not consider a variety of needs in the shipping industry that can be fulfilled through higher education, such as BSc & MSc programmes.
+Future analysis confirms there will be a strong need, at sea or in corresponding roles to seagoing, for seafarers educated beyond STCW in leadership, communications, culture and diverse technologies, including green, sustainable, and digital.